danniellejones/LearningJournal/01_journal.md

 #### Content Insights:
 Upon installing Docker I received a message that it required a newer WSL kernel version.
-I had no idea what that meant so I looked it up on the Windows learn site and eventually concluded that it was safe to proceed with the instructions given by the Docker software to update.
+I had no idea what that meant, so I looked it up on the Windows learn site and eventually concluded that it was safe to proceed with the instructions given by the Docker software to update.